The page covers:

 Because of these changes S. Grisogono greatly gained in visibility, but on the negative side it must be said that on some days the noise of the traffic can be heard inside the church.

-The foundation of the church dedicated to him and to other martyrs is thought to have occurred in the Vth century; in the VIIIth century the floor of the church was raised by five feet to reflect the new level of the surrounding ground which had been modified by floods.
-In 1116-37 the church was entirely rebuilt by Cardinal Giovanni da Crema who further raised its level by fifteen feet.
-The design of the church is similar to that of the early great basilicas.
-The granite and porphyry columns which were used in the construction are thought to have belonged to baths built by Emperor Septimius Severus in Trastevere, although their exact location has not been identified.
+The foundation of the church dedicated to him is dated Vth century; in the VIIIth century the floor of the church was raised by five feet to reflect the new level of the surrounding ground which had been modified by river floods.
+In 1123-129 the church was entirely rebuilt by Cardinal Giovanni da Crema who raised its level by another fifteen feet and added the imposing bell tower.

 (left) Side entrance; (centre) detail of the ceiling with the heraldic symbols of Cardinal Scipione Borghese; (right) detail of the floor, a Cosmati work modified by Cardinal Borghese who replaced some of the porphyry discs with his heraldic symbols

 Between 1620 and 1627 Cardinal Scipione Borghese, nephew of Pope Paul V, commissioned Giovan Battista Soria to redesign the church, chiefly its fašade and ceiling.
 The bell tower was modified by the addition of a pyramidal spire, similar to that of S. Maria Maggiore; the added weight however led to closing the windows of the lower storeys, in order to strengthen the construction.

 You may wish to see the church before these changes in a 1588 Guide to Rome.